Billmate/prestashop/README.md

 ### 1.35.2 (2015-02-02)
 3 issues closed and 13 commits.
 * Fix - If no order status was set, the module would stop working.
-Now it will default to the Prestashop standard order accepted status.
+Now it will default to the Prestashop standard order accepted status if no status is defined.
 * Fix - Fixed a bug if minify was enabled the invoice & part payment module would not work.
 * Fix - Increased the z-index of the billmatepopup to 9999, it should now always be on top.